How to Organize Mail

 2. Do a Quick Sort

-You can either sort as soon as the mail comes in or set aside some time each day to go through things.
+You can either sort out the junk as soon as the mail comes in or set aside some time each day to go through things.

 In our home, this quick sort usually happens as dinner is cooking.
 Just a few seconds is all I need to pull out any junk mail and toss it.
 Next, I can remove any newspaper ads and put them in the recycling center if I do not want to use them.